jeff1evesque/interview-nrao/README.md

 - http://en.wikipedia.org/wiki/Jansky

 ###Overview
-This exercise simulates the motion of telescope(s) as it observes its sources.
+This exercise simulates telescope motion as it observes its sources.
 Using *input* data, `scanner.py` calculates the length of time taken performing various *scans* during it's observations.

 Three important files were provided during this exercise, now located within the `given/` subdirectory: